 Before contemplating your questions, please be sure to read through the page, Mystic Personal Readings.

 - If you are having a 60-minute session, you can expect the Reading portion to last 50-55 minutes.
 Typically, anywhere from six to eight questions will be answered in a 60-minute session, depending on the depth of the question/answer.

 - The Reading portion of your 30-minute session will last 20-25 minutes.
-Typically two to three questions will be answered in a 30-minute session.
+Typically three to four questions will be answered in a 30-minute session, again, depending.

 - I recommend that you prepare a few back up questions in the event you get through your questions more quickly.

 If you are attending a Gathering, you will have the opportunity to ask one question.

 How to frame/form your question(s):

 Generally speaking, the more well-thought-out and detailed the question is, the more detailed the answer.
 I cannot stress enough that the consciousness you bring to your question has a direct affect on the depth of answer you will receive.